Davis County assistance programs.

 Housing and rent assistance

-Almost $300,000 in federal aid is being provided to Davis County to provide help with rent and housing to residents.
-Among the local agencies and charities in Davis County that will receive the federal funding is the Family Connection Center (FCC).
+Each and every year, federal aid is usually provided to Davis County to provide help with rent and housing to residents.
+Among the local agencies and charities in Davis County that will receive the federal funding in the form of ESG grants is the Family Connection Center (FCC).
 This is the county’s community action agency and it operates transitional housing and related programs, provides rent assistance and other housing aid, and they do their best to help people become self-sufficient.

-The Family Connection Center ((801) 771-4642) currently has over $170,000 in its rent assistance and also transitional housing assistance program budget.
-In addition, it has about $50,000 in an additional reserve that is strictly used for rental assistance programs.
+The Family Connection Center ((801) 771-4642) will try to offer emergency energy or rent assistance as well as also transitional housing assistance program budget.
+In addition, the non-profit will try to hold an additional reserve that is strictly used for a wide variety of financial assistance programs.
 Combined, these funds are available to assist Davis County Utah residents who qualify for the aid, help with making rental payments at most once every 18 months.

 In addition to the FCC, the Davis Community Housing Authority would be another aid organization or agency that could apply for the federal grants.
 The DCHA offers a wide variety of assistance programs to help low as well as moderate income and also disadvantaged people with finding housing and assisting with rent.